timotejroiko/fast-zlib/README.md

 # fast-zlib

-This package is a simple `zlib` wrapper for Node.js that exposes functions for synchronous shared context compression.
+A simple `zlib` wrapper for Node.js that enables synchronous shared context compression.

 ## Shared Context / Context Takeover / Sliding Window

 When working with data streams, zlib makes use of a "sliding window", in which a dictionary of common patterns is built and kept on both ends of the stream.
 When the compressor encounters a common pattern, it replaces it with a reference to the decompressor's dictionary and thus doesnt need to send that piece of data at all.
 This referenced pattern will simply be reconstructed by the decompressor using data from its dictionary.
 This is also known as context sharing or context takeover.

 Node's native zlib module does not offer a public API to perform this task synchronously and instead offers an asynchronous API using transform streams.
-Because zlib itself is synchronous, artificially defering it cause issues such as high latency and memory fragmentation, especially with a high volume of small chunks of data, for example websocket messages. (see [ws#1369](https://github.com/websockets/ws/issues/1369) and [node#8871](https://github.com/nodejs/node/issues/8871))
+Because zlib itself is synchronous, artificially defering it can cause issues such as high latency and memory fragmentation, especially when processing a high volume of small chunks of data like websocket messages. (see [ws#1369](https://github.com/websockets/ws/issues/1369) and [node#8871](https://github.com/nodejs/node/issues/8871))

 Node does however include all the necessary tools and functionality in its private and undocumented APIs, for instance its `_processChunk()` method, which this package makes use of to provide an easy and fast way to synchronously process chunks of data without losing the zlib context.

 ## Usage

-Fast-zlib exports a modified version of all zlib classes, for example:
+Fast-zlib exports a modified synchronous version of all zlib classes:

 ```js
 const zlib = require("fast-zlib");